mehsieh89/portfolio/README.md

 styled with Material UI

-Other Technologies: Redux, Animate.css, Name animation inspired by Alexis Blondin.
+Other Technologies: Redux, Animate.css, react-slick

 Deployed on Github Pages